 The consultancy and technology services in the area of corporate finance provided via Hypoport subsidiaries REM Capital AG and fundingport GmbH enable companies in the German SME sector to invest in energy efficiency, resource efficiency and research and development in relation to environmental matters.
-In 2021, around 80 per cent of Hypoport's revenue from the corporate finance business was directly attributable to environmental matters and resulted in a significant reduction in greenhouse gas emissions by German SMEs.
-This includes revenue from the brokerage of loans under energy efficiency programmes funded by the KfW development bank and the public funding programme for energy-efficient buildings (new building, renovation, residential, commercial), KfW energy efficiency programmes for production facilities and process engineering, KfW environmental programmes for production facilities, energy efficiency in the economy for production facilities and process engineering, international renewable energies projects and a programme to transform the vehicle manufacturer and supplier industry (focusing on electric vehicles).
+In 2022, around 82 per cent of Hypoport's revenue from the corporate finance business was directly attributable to environmental matters and resulted in a significant reduction in greenhouse gas emissions by German SMEs.
+This is a further improvement on the figure for 2021, which was below 80 per cent.
+This includes revenue from the brokerage of loans under energy efficiency programmes funded by the KfW development bank and the public funding programme for energy-efficient buildings (new building, renovation, residential, commercial), KfW environmental programmes for production facilities, KfW energy efficiency programmes for production facilities and process engineering, pilot environmental innovation programmes for production facilities, international renewable energies projects and a programme to transform the vehicle manufacturer and supplier industry (focusing on electric vehicles).

 Hypoport subsidiary Dr. Klein Wowi Finanz AG has been advising the German housing sector since 1954.
 In recent years, its focus has increasingly shifted to energy efficient programmes and low-emission building projects.
-In 2021, new loans of €258 million were brokered from Germany's KfW development bank for the purpose of reducing emissions.
-This represented 13 per cent of the total volume of loans brokered (€1.98 million).
+In 2022, new loans of €184 million were brokered from Germany's KfW development bank for the purpose of reducing emissions.
+This represented 9 per cent (2021: 13 per cent) of the total volume of loans brokered (€2.02 billion).

-In 2021, the share of loans brokered on the Europace credit platform attributable to KfW was around 6 per cent.
+In 2022, the share of loans brokered on the Europace credit platform attributable to KfW in the mortgage finance product group was around 4 per cent.
 They included the following KfW development programmes for environmental matters:

+- No. 124: Owner-occupied housing

 - No. 151: Purchase or complete redevelopment

 - No. 152: Individual measures

 - No. 153: Energy-efficient construction

+- No. 159: Senior-friendly conversion

 - No. 167: Heating systems, renewable energies

-- No. 261: Energy-efficient construction
+- No. 261: Construction or purchase of energy-efficient owner-occupied home

-- No. 262: Energy-efficient renovation
+- No. 262: Individual measures